jaimetur/PhotoMigrator/help/08-immich-photos.md

   - Configure properly the file `Config.ini` to include your Immich account credentials and url.
 - **Explanation:**
   - The Tool will connect automatically to your Immich Photos account and will create one Album per each Subfolder found in `<ALBUMS_FOLDER>` that contains at least one file supported by Immich Photos and with the same Album name as Album folder.
   - By default only exact existing album names are reused.
-Add `--reuse-similar-existing-albums` to also reuse conservatively normalized equivalent album names.
+  - Add `--reuse-similar-existing-albums` to also treat equivalent names such as `Album`, `Album_1`, `Album (2)`, `New_Album`, `New Album`, and `New_Album 1` as the same reusable album family.
+  - On Immich, this flag prefers the clean keeper name without a numeric suffix and with spaces instead of underscores.
+If needed, PhotoMigrator creates that preferred keeper, merges the assets from the redundant variants into it, and then removes the redundant albums after the consolidation is confirmed.
 - **Example of use:**
   ```
   ./PhotoMigrator.bin --client=immich --upload-albums ./My_Albums_Folder
   ./PhotoMigrator.bin --client=immich --upload-albums ./My_Albums_Folder --reuse-similar-existing-albums
   ```
   With this example, the Tool will connect to your Immich Photos account and process the folder `./My_Albums_Folder` and per each subfolder found on it that contains at least one file supported by Immich Photos, will create a new Album in Immich Photos with the same name of the Album Folder
+  If the target already contains `Huelva_1`, `Huelva (2)`, and `Huelva_5`, uploading `Huelva` with `--reuse-similar-existing-albums` consolidates all those variants into the preferred keeper `Huelva`.

 ## Download Albums from Immich Photos: